mwiencek/yarb/README.md

 ### var bundle = yarb(files [, options])

-Creates a new bundle with `files` as entry points, i.e. modules executed when the bundle is loaded. `files` can be a single file or an array of files consisting of paths or vinyl objects.
+Returns a new bundle with `files` as entry points, i.e. modules executed when the bundle is loaded. `files` can be a single file or an array of files consisting of paths or vinyl objects.

 Current `options` are: `debug`, which enables source maps.